-Technology wise, this battery is certainly impressive.
+Technology-wise, this battery is certainly impressive.
 But the real kicker here is the price; blue energy is actually a surprisingly affordable clean energy solution.
 The materials needed for the battery to work (Prussian Blue and polypyrrole) are both relatively low cost.
 For now, the hurdle then remains the scalability.
-So far, the trials have been successfully conducted on the small scale.
+So far, the trials have been successfully conducted on a small scale.
 The concern, however, is that the beginning stages of this technology are still only generating small amounts of energy per electrode area.
 On a larger scale (like a full wastewater plant), the energy earnings are still unknown.

 What Clean Energy Means for the Future

-Clean energy, also known as renewable energy, is energy that does not produce greenhouse gases or pollution-causing emissions.
+Clean energy, also known as renewable energy, is an energy that does not produce greenhouse gases or pollution-causing emissions.
 Aside from their absence of emissions, clean energy sources are also inexhaustible; something that fossil fuels can't offer.
 When put into action correctly, clean energy sources will be able to generate the energy needed for people around the world, without the drawbacks of fossil fuel exploitation.

 Aside from the environmental benefits, clean energy also holds economic power.
 By relying on fossil fuels, the economy takes part in a vicious cycle of economic loss.
 While there may be a temporary economic boost, it will only last as long as the resources do.
 Politics are heavily involved in these fossil fuel expenditures as well, but the fact is that these sources of energy are fleeting, and it is time to turn to renewable sources.

 Clean energy is not only a cure for climate change, but it is also a promising step forward for the economy.
 Through the transition into clean energy technology, the job growth potential will be exponential.
-Right now, fossil fuel jobs are reportedly less labor intensive than clean energy jobs.
-As the technological innovation moves upward, so will the demand for those who work at the forefront of the industry.
+Right now, fossil fuel jobs are reportedly less labor-intensive than clean energy jobs.
+As technological innovation moves upward, so will the demand for those who work at the forefront of the industry.
 Plus, the actual equipment to harness the clean energy will create the demand for construction and building jobs.

 The clean energy sector shows promise for economic improvements and increased job opportunities